Prostitution in Burkina Faso: Sex trafficking

 Burkina Faso is a source, transit, and destination country for women and children subjected to sex trafficking.
 Burkinabe girls are exploited in sex trafficking.
-Burkinabe children are transported to Cote d’Ivoire, Mali, and Niger for sex trafficking.
+Burkinabe children are transported to Côte d'Ivoire, Mali, and Niger for sex trafficking.
 To a lesser extent, traffickers recruit women for ostensibly legitimate employment in Lebanon, Qatar, Saudi Arabia, and various European countries and subsequently subject them to forced prostitution.
-Burkina Faso is a transit country for traffickers transporting children from Mali to Cote d’Ivoire and women and girls from Cote d’Ivoire to Saudi Arabia.
-It is a destination for children subjected to trafficking from neighbouring countries, including Cote d’Ivoire, Ghana, Guinea, Mali, Niger, and Nigeria.
+Burkina Faso is a transit country for traffickers transporting children from Mali to Côte d'Ivoire and women and girls from Côte d'Ivoire to Saudi Arabia.
+It is a destination for children subjected to trafficking from neighbouring countries, including Côte d'Ivoire, Ghana, Guinea, Mali, Niger, and Nigeria.
 Women from other West African countries are fraudulently recruited for employment in Burkina Faso and subsequently subjected to forced prostitution.
 Nigerian girls are exploited in sex trafficking in Burkina Faso.
 Nepalese traffickers have subjected Tibetan women to sex trafficking in Burkina Faso.

 The 2008 anti-trafficking law criminalises all forms of trafficking and prescribes penalties of five to 10 years imprisonment, which are sufficiently stringent and commensurate with penalties prescribed for other serious crimes, such as rape.
-Law No. 11-2014/AN criminalises “child prostitution” and the sale of children—including the sale of children for crimes not considered trafficking in the 2000 UN TIP Protocol.
+Law No. 11-2014/AN criminalises "child prostitution" and the sale of children—including the sale of children for crimes not considered trafficking in the 2000 UN TIP Protocol.

 The United States Department of State Office to Monitor and Combat Trafficking in Persons ranks Burkina Faso as a Tier 2 country.